 - Heat up the oil in a large pan

-Add the garlic, ginger, curry powder, cumin, tumeric, paprika and garam masala and fry until fragrant
+- Add the curry powder, cumin, turmeric, paprika and garam masala and fry for a minute until fragrant

-- Add the rice and fry for about 5 minutes, stirring frequently
+- Add the rice and fry for a couple of minutes, stirring frequently

-- Add the pumpkin, chickpeas, cranberries and stock cube (dissolved in a little hot water) and enough water to lightly cover everything
+- Add the pumpkin, chickpeas, cranberries, coriander, stock cube (dissolved in a splash of hot water) and salt + pepper, along with 550ml (2 1/3 cup) water

-- Bring to the boil, place a lid over it, turn down the heat and cook for about 15 minutes (until all the water has been dissolved by the rice and the pumpkin is soft)
+- Bring to the boil and keeping a lid over it, turn down the heat and cook for about 15 minutes (until all the water has been dissolved by the rice and the pumpkin is soft)

-Once cooked, scatter over the fresh coriander, and keep the lid on for another 5 minutes
+- Once cooked, turn off the heat and keep the lid on for another 5 minutes

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of the products, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.